 Reserves are the amount of money that is set aside to pay the cost of a workers’ compensation claim.
-The reserve amount is the number of dollars necessary to pay the financial and legal obligations of the self-insured employer or the insurer.
+The reserve amount is the number of dollars necessary to pay the self-insured employer’s or insurer’s financial and legal obligations.
 The Sarbanes-Oxley Act of 2002 and other regulations require insurers and self-insureds to accurately document their liabilities.
-Workers’ compensation claims are consider an owed obligation, a legal liability for the insurer or self-insured.
+Workers’ compensation claims are considered an owed obligation, a legal liability for the insurer, or self-insured.

 Reserve is Dollars Necessary to Pay Financial & Legal Obligations

-There are two primary approaches adjusters use to set the initial reserve early in the claim file when the necessary medical information is not available.
-The first approach is for the adjuster to “guessimate” (a combination of guessing and estimating) based on what claims with similar injuries have cost in the past.
+Adjusters use two primary approaches to set the initial reserve early in the claim file when the necessary medical information is unavailable.
+The first approach is for the adjuster to “guesstimate” (a combination of guessing and estimating) based on what claims with similar injuries have previously cost.
 The second approach is to use a statistical reserve where all claims have the same initial reserve amount based on the historical average cost of claims.
-All insurers and third party administrators (TPA) require the adjuster to revisit the initial reserve, whether an estimated reserve or a statistical reserve, and revise it when the necessary medical information has been obtained.
+All insurers and third-party administrators (TPA) require the adjuster to revisit the initial reserve, whether an estimated reserve or a statistical reserve and revise it when the necessary medical information has been obtained.

 Reserve Worksheet Consists of Medical, Indemnity, and Expense

-To establish the proper, most accurate reserve, the adjuster will utilize a reserve worksheet.
-The worksheet will be broken down into three categories – medical, indemnity and expense (some insurers and TPAs break the expense category into legal expenses and non-legal expenses).
+The adjuster will utilize a reserve worksheet to establish the proper, most accurate reserve.
+The worksheet will be broken down into three categories – medical, indemnity, and expense (some insurers and TPAs break the expense category into legal and non-legal expenses).

 To establish the amount of the medical reserve, the adjuster will analyze the medical reports to provide an informed estimate of the cost in the following sub-categories: